Sub-exponential Growth Dynamics in Complex Systems: A Piecewise Power-Law Model for the Diffusion of New Words and Names: Supplementary Discussion of the Infection Model

-When an individual $a$ is newly ``infected'' by an individual $l$, they don't start with an empty network.
+The model operates in discrete time steps.
+All actions are calculated based on the system's state at the beginning of the step ($t$).
+The resulting changes are then applied simultaneously to determine the state at the next step ($t+\Delta t$), ensuring that the order of events within a single step does not affect the outcome. \subsubsubsection{Initializing Connections for Newly Infected Individuals} When an individual $a$ is newly ``infected'' by an individual $l$, they don't start with an empty network.
 Instead, $a$ immediately \textbf{inherits} the entire contact list of their infector, $l$.
 This process is analogous to a new student inheriting the professional network of their academic advisor.
 Specifically, $a$'s initial contact list, $S_i^{(a)}$, is formed by taking $l$'s list at time $t$ and adding $l$ to it:

 As a result, the size of $a$'s initial list, $k_{i}^{(a)}$, is one greater than $l$'s list at the moment of infection: $k_{i}^{(a)}(t+\Delta t) = k_{i}^{(l)}(t)+1$.
 With this inherited list, individual $a$ formally joins the topic network.